Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Warm shades of blonde have a gold or copper base color.
 These shades will suit warm-toned skin and accentuate warmer eyes.
 Colors can range from beige blonde, which is a subtle golden blonde shade, all the way to strawberry blonde, which is predominantly copper.

-If you have hazel or brown eyes, the warm shades of blonde hair color will make them appear much more vibrant and stunning.
-You aren't doing your eyes any favors if they're blue or green however, and in this case your eyes will look duller.
+If you have hazel or brown eyes, a warm shade of blonde hair color will make them appear much more vibrant and stunning.
+You aren't doing your eyes any favors if they're blue or green, however, and in this case, your eyes will look duller.

 Dyeing your hair blonde is a little more complicated than most colors, but with the right preparation and knowledge, you can achieve a beautiful and natural result.

-- How to tone blonde hair
+- How to Tone Blonde Hair

 Blonde hair looks its best when it's properly toned.
 Find out how to tone blonde hair and maintain your look...

-- How to dye your hair
+- How to Dye Your Hair

 Everything you've ever wanted to know when dyeing your hair.
 Find out how to get salon quality results.